 In fact, everyone who participates in the decision to grant credit or in the decision of setting credit terms must comply with the ECOA.
 This includes real estate brokers who arrange financing for customers or clients.

-Discrimination by Lenders is Illegal
+Warning Signs of Discrimination by Lenders

 Specifically, creditors are not allowed to discriminate against you on the basis of race or color, religion, natural origin, sex, marital status, age or source of income.